marcelomata/finch/notes/kg/notes.md

  				  <img src="img/p1.png" height='200'>

- 			      * This is 2-hop relationship
+ 			      * This is a 2-hop relationship

     * OWL